-Climbing to a summit that is almost 7,000 metres in elevation is an extreme undertaking.
+Climbing to a summit that is almost 7,000m in elevation is an extreme undertaking.
 The ascent of Aconcagua is a very physically demanding objective that is frequently underestimated due to the incorrect assumption that because the climb is not technically difficult it is not extremely physically challenging.
 Climbers on Aconcagua must be prepared to endure an environment that can be potentially life-threatening; you may encounter extreme weather conditions including cold temperatures and very high winds, as well as the effects of extreme altitude.
 We suggest you prepare yourself physically and mentally for the Aconcagua expedition through a physical training program and mountain skills training.

 To climb Aconcagua you need to be physically fit, have strong mental stamina and be capable of strenuous exercise for several days duration.
 Expedition members can expect to be exerting themselves for about six hours per day and be capable of carrying a 15-20 kg pack. (although porter support is available – see Add Ons).
 To be successful you must train by carrying a heavy pack in mountainous terrain.

 Climbing at altitude affects people differently, most climbers notice a lower performance rate than normal.
 Our climbing days are mostly short to accommodate this and vital rest days are usually welcomed!
 Our graduated acclimatisation program allows you to progressively consolidate your fitness but you must arrive on the expedition in good health and with a good level of fitness.
 Summit day is the most physically demanding of the days and entails an 1100m or 3,500 ft ascent at altitude.
 This rewarding and photogenic day typically takes between twelve and fourteen hours.

 This expedition is suitable for people with general mountaineering skills.
 Comprehensive instruction in high altitude camping and climbing techniques will be passed on to you by your guides during the expedition.